 Later Jampa trained under many Tibetan Buddhist masters of the Kagyu, Nyingma and Bon lineages, and was authorized as a teacher in those sects.
 He was also ordained by Zen Master Thich Nhat Hanh in 1986, with whom he assisted in leading several retreats.
 He also established and taught at Tibetan Buddhist centers in Rochester, NY and Austin, TX.

 Jampa is a Senior Healing Tao Instructor and Senior Chi Nei Tsang Instructor, certified by the Universal Healing Tao, and is the co-founder of Healing Tao USA.
-He holds a Masters of Science in Oriental Medicine from Southwest Acupuncture College (SWAC) in Santa Fe and has taught Medical Qigong at both SWAC and the Academy of Oriental Medicine in Austin, Texas.
-He is also an AOBTA Certified Instructor (CI)in Medical Qigong Therapy and Chi Nei Tsang.
+He holds a Masters of Science in Oriental Medicine from Southwest Acupuncture College (SWAC) in Santa Fe and has taught acupuncture and Medical Qigong at both SWAC and the Academy of Oriental Medicine in Austin, TX.
+He is also an AOBTA Certified Instructor (CI)inical Medical Qigong Therapy and Chi Nei Tsang.

-He was also a board member of the Texas Association of Acupuncture and Oriental Medical Association, founding board member of the Healing Tao Instructors Association and former co-chairman of their Certification Committee.
+He was also a board member of the TX Association of Acupuncture and Oriental Medical Association, founding board member of the Healing Tao Instructors Association and former co-chairman of their Certification Committee.